The European Bridge League's first online championship starts on 9th January, shortly after, other events start.

 BANDonline are organising duplicate games with ACBL masterpoints, and social bridge.
 Check out their site for details.

-The Canadian Bridge Federation Maple Leaf games are friday nights, straing 7, 7:10 and 7:20 (three games to choose)
+The Canadian Bridge Federation Maple Leaf games are friday nights, straing 7 & 7:10 (two games to choose)

 Graham Hazel, the CEO of Real Bridge Games Ltd, along with fellow directors Shireen Mohandes and Andy Bowles, is looking forward to July 1 2025.